zhaoxiyi/odh-manifests/trino/README.md

 #### hive_metastore_cpu_request

 This parameter will configure the CPU request for Hive Metastore.
-If not set, the default value `1` will be used instead.
+If not set, the default value `300m` will be used instead.

 #### hive_metastore_cpu_limit

 This parameter will configure the CPU limit for Hive Metastore.
 If not set, the default value `1` will be used instead.

-#### hive_metastore_memory_request=
+#### hive_metastore_memory_request

 This parameter will configure the Memory request for Hive Metastore.
-If not set, the default value `4Gi` will be used instead.
+If not set, the default value `1Gi` will be used instead.

 #### hive_metastore_memory_limit

 This parameter will configure the Memory limit for Hive Metastore.
-If not set, the default value `4Gi` will be used instead.
+If not set, the default value `1Gi` will be used instead.

 #### trino_cpu_request